John C. Jacob

 John C. Jacob (1936 – 11 October 2008) was one of the pioneers of the environmental movement in Kerala, India.

-Biography
+Early life and education

-John Jacob was born at Nattakam in Kottayam.
+John Jacob was born at Nattakam in Kottayam in 1936.

+He earned a degree in zoology from Madras Christian College.

+Career

-He earned a degree in zoology from Madras Christian College, after which he joined the faculty at St. Joseph's College, Devagiri in Kozhikode.
-Eventually he headed up the Zoology Department at Payyanur College, where he worked until he retired in 1992.
+He then joined the faculty at St. Joseph's College, Devagiri in Kozhikode before becoming the head of the Zoology Department at Payyanur College.
+He worked at Payyanur until he retired in 1992.